-Join Keith McCormick for an in-depth discussion in this video Overview, part of Machine Learning: Advanced Decision Trees.
+Join Keith McCormick for an in-depth discussion in this video Overview, part of Machine Learning & AI: Advanced Decision Trees.

 - [Instructor] Let's overview the QUEST algorithm.
 Now remember, we're focused on the algorithm, not any particular software implementation.
 QUEST is an acronym that stands for Quick, Unbiased, and Efficient Statistical Tree.
 So what were the co-authors thinking when they came up with this acronym?
 Well, a little bit of history is helpful.
 CHAID, Chi-square Automatic Interaction Detection, came out in 1980.
 CART, Classification And Regression Trees, came out in 1984.